Groups

 The drop-in format of the group is a great way to access mental healthcare without having to make a weekly commitment.

-Mindful Eating Groups
+Mindful Eating (ME) Groups

 OPEN